Dead-jpg/Dead-jpg/README.md

 ---

 ### 🧑‍💻 About Me:
+- 🔭 I’m currently in SE studying from Thadomal Shahani College of Engineering
 - 🔭 I’m currently collabarating and working on a **Full stack** web app and exploring **React**.
 - 🤖 Exploring the intersection of **AI & Full Stack development**.
 - 🌱 I’m currently learning **JDBC and SpringBoot*